40-Day CryoForge Challenge: Days 31–40 – The Long Game

 The final phase wasn't about pushing harder—it was about finding what I can sustain forever.

-By day 31, I had proven CryoForge works.
+By day 31, I thought I had proven CryoForge works.
 I had the fat loss, the sleep improvement, the energy gains.
-The question now: what comes next?
+But I didn't understand why it worked yet.
+The question now: what comes next—and what am I actually doing here?

 The Shift in Mindset